kushagra06/KCRL-Docs/docs/index.md

-# Integrating Knowledge Compilation with Reinforcement Learning for Routes

-***

 ## Introduction

-* International Conference on Automated Planning and Scheduling (ICAPS) 2021
+Code for the paper [**Integrating Knowledge Compilation with Reinforcement Learning for Routes**](https://ojs.aaai.org/index.php/ICAPS/article/view/16002/15813) published at the 31st *International Conference on Automated Planning and Scheduling (ICAPS) 2021*.

 ## Minimum prerequisites